GfSE/SpecIF-Pages/Documentation/37_SpecIF_Diagram_Exchange.md

 ## Embedding SpecIF-SVG data into resource elements

 A diagram is typically embedded in a resource element representing a diagram.
-For this purpose, SpecIF defines the resource class *SpecIF:Diagram*.
+For this purpose, SpecIF defines the resource class *SpecIF:View*.
-A resource of the class SpecIF:Diagram has a property with the property class title named *SpecIF:Diagram*.
+A resource of the class SpecIF:View has a property with the property class title named *SpecIF:Diagram*.
 The property value is able to store formatted XHTML-data.

 There are two possibilities to include a diagram in a SpecIF data set: